OpenNTI/nti.docs.platform.enduser/userguide/Getting_Started.rst

 ----------------

 The Community View is the place to communicate and keep up with the course community.
-Both you and your facilitators can post to the forums available.
-In forums available to learners, you can post new topics and respond to others.
-In facilitator-led forums, you won't be able to post new topics, but you can respond to any topic listed.
-You may also see these topics within your course Lessons View.
+Channels appear to the left, and discussions appear within the channels.
+Both you and your facilitators can post to the channels available.
+In channels available to learners, you can post new discussions and respond to others.
+In facilitator-led channels, you won't be able to post new discussions, but you can respond to any listed.
+You may also see these discussions within your course Lessons View.

    .. image:: images/discussionsview2.png